Wavefunction structure in quantum many-fermion systems with $k$-body interactions: conditional $q$-normal form of strength functions: Discussion of results

-Results in Sections 4 and 5 when compared show the following. (i) Strength functions $F_\kappa(E)$ show linear variation of the centroids with $E_\kappa$ and the slope is given by the correlation coefficient $\xi$.
-In addition, there is the constancy of variances (independent of $E_\kappa$).
-These results are in complete agreement with the properties of the first two moments of $f_{CqN}(\hat{E}|\ek ; \xi , q^{hv})$ (ii) Turning to the third reduced moment, as seen from Eqs. (\ref{eq.qbiv10}) and (\ref{eq.fek10}), for $\ek \neq 0$ the $\gamma_1$ is no longer zero.
-It is easy to see that for $\ek$ negative, $\gamma_1$ is positive and therefore the strength functions will be skewed more in the positive direction.
-For $\ek$ positive, $\gamma_1$ is negative and hence it will be skewed in the negative direction.
-Formula for the third moment for $F_\kappa(E)$ is same as the formula from $f_{CqN}$ with $q=q^{hv}$. (iii) Eq. (\ref{eq.qbiv12}) gives for $y=0$ (i.e.$\ek = 0$) \be \gamma_2(y=0)=(1-q)\l[\dis\frac{\xi^2 (1+q)}{1-\xi^2} -1\r]\;. \ee This gives for $\xi^2=1/2$, the result $\gamma_2(y=0) = q(1-q)$ and therefore always positive.
-Its effect is seen in the plots for $F_\kappa(E)$ shown in \cite{MK}.
-Moreover, the fourth reduced moment from $F_\kappa(E)$ is same, with $q=q^{hv}$, as the one from $f_{CqN}$ for $\ek$ not larger than 2. (iv) It is well known that for $\lambda$ small and $t=1$, strength functions take Breit-Wigner (BW) form \cite{Ko-book} and this extends for any $t$ of $H_0(t)$.
-Note that for $\lambda=0$, strength functions are delta functions each located at $\ek$ and change to BW form quickly with increase in the value of $\lambda$ \cite{Ko-book}.
+It is well known that for $\lambda$ small and $t=1$ in in Eq. \eqref{eq.hh} \cite{Ko-book}, strength functions take Breit-Wigner (BW) form [and this extends for any $t$ of $H_0(t)$].
+Note that for $\lambda=0$, strength functions are delta functions each located at $\ek$ and change to BW form quickly with increase in the value of $\lambda$.
 After some value of $\lambda$, the BW form changes to $f_{CqN}$ form.
 Therefore, for the applicability of $f_{CqN}$ form for the strength functions, clearly $\lambda$ should be sufficiently large.
-From the previous studies on strength functions \cite{Ko-book}, thermalization region is defined by $\xi^2=1/2$ and this can be used determine the $\lambda$ value that is sufficiently large for a given $k$.
-Numerical results for strength functions $F_\kappa(E)$ shown in Fig. \ref{fig:fke}, for a 1000 member EGOE($1+k$) with 6 fermions in 12 single particle states (similar to the example used in \cite{MK}), confirm all these conclusions.
+As the thermalization region is defined by $\xi^2=1/2$, this can be used to determine the $\lambda$ value that is sufficiently large for a given $k$.